MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Utility/Add-Type.md

 > [!IMPORTANT]
 > As of PowerShell 7.1, `ConsoleApplication` and `WindowsApplication` are not supported and
-> PowerShell will throw a terminating error if they are specified as values for the **OutputType**
+> PowerShell throws a terminating error if either are specified as values for the **OutputType**
 > parameter.

 ```yaml